Using eMagiz as producer

 This microlearning centers around using eMagiz as a producer.

-By using, in this context, we mean: Being able to produce data on topics that are managed within an external Kafka Cluster, such as the eMagiz Kafka Cluster.
+• By using, in this context, we mean: Being able to produce data on topics that are managed within an external Kafka Cluster, such as the eMagiz Kafka Cluster running on DSH.

-By knowing how you can easily use eMagiz as a producer in these situations you can create event processors or create hybrid configurations (i.e. messaging to event streaming combination).
+• By knowing how you can easily use eMagiz as a producer in these situations, you can create event processors or create hybrid configurations (e.g., messaging to event streaming combination).

 3. Using eMagiz as producer

-When integrating several systems it can quickly happen that a subset of those systems can only be reached via traditional messaging patterns whereas others can write and/or read data directly on a topic.
-In this microlearning, we will focus on the scenario where eMagiz writes data to a topic.
-External parties will in turn consume data from the topic and use it within their application context.
+When integrating several systems, it can quickly happen that a subset of those systems can only be reached via more traditional patterns.
+In contrast, others can write and/or read data directly on a topic.
+In this microlearning, we will focus on the scenario where a component within an eMagiz flow writes data to a topic.
+External parties will, in turn, consume data from the topic and use it within their application context.

-To make this work you need to identify the producing system (eMagiz), the consuming system, and create a messaging offramp that will ensure that the messaging pattern is followed from the legacy systems to the topic.
-In the picture shown below, we have illustrated this in the Capture phase of eMagiz
+To make this work, you need to identify the producing system (eMagiz), the consuming system, and create a messaging offramp that ensures the messaging pattern is followed from the legacy systems to the topic.
+In the picture shown below, we have illustrated this in the Capture phase of eMagiz.

 intermediate-event-streaming-connectors-emagiz-as-producer--capture-phase-es-solution.png